 Grow the seedlings under nursery conditions for at least a year.
 Shelter them from strong winds and give them proper lighting until their roots develop properly.

-Afterward, plant out in the garden in fertile, well-draining soil and space 6 to 10 feet apart.
+Afterward, plant them out in the garden in fertile, well-draining soil and space them 6 to 10 feet apart.
 Also, water regularly and place some mulch around the roots.

 Propagating From Cuttings

-Take cuttings from healthy pest/disease-free plants.
-Early in the day, select and cut a pliant new branch — one that is just hardening up from green to brown.
+Take cuttings from healthy pest- and disease-free plants.
+Early in the day, select and cut a pliant new branch—one that is just hardening up from green to brown.

-Transfer the mix to 2-4 inch pots and dip the bottom third of each cutting in rooting powder.
+Transfer the mix to 2-4-inch pots and dip the bottom third of each cutting in rooting powder.
 Now, use a pencil or piece of stick to poke holes in the medium.
-Insert the end of the branch in the hole, being careful not to rub off the rooting compound.
+Insert the end of the branch into the hole, being careful not to rub off the rooting compound.

 Cover the pots with clear plastic bags and secure them with elastic bands.
-Keep the pots in a bright warm area but away from direct sunlight.
+Keep the pots in a bright, warm area away from direct sunlight.
 Also, remove the bag every few days and mist the cuttings with water.
-Just remember to cover them back.
+Just remember to cover them back up.

 Use an all-purpose water-soluble fertilizer once a month until ready to plant out into a sunny, humus-rich soil in the garden.